 |Copyright © Nucleus Medical Media, Inc.|

-CF is a genetic disorder.
-A child with CF inherits defective genes from each parent.
+A child with CF has faulty genes from each parent.
 Parents who have the gene, but do not have CF, are called carriers.

 - Salty sweat